 Once you’ve completed the scheme, you’ll have both academic qualifications and years of experience within EDF Energy.
 That means you’ll be in the best possible position to continue your career.

 Where you'll be based

-During the apprenticeship, you'll be working within a team-based at one of the EDF Energy power stations: Sizewell B or Hinkley Point B. Your time will be split between your EDF Energy workplace and the National College for Nuclear (southern hub).
+You'll be working within a team-based at one of the EDF Energy power stations during the apprenticeship: Sizewell B or Hinkley Point B. You will split your time between your EDF Energy workplace and the National College for Nuclear (southern hub).

 Engineering Maintenance Apprenticeship

 Non-Destructive Testing Engineer (NDT)